 Holy Lamb is one of my favorite brands for beddings, pillows, mattress toppers, and comforters in my household.
 Holy Lamb body pillow is an excellent choice if you are looking for a full-body pillow.

 The Holy Lamb Body pillow is made of GOTS certified 100% organic cotton and filled with GOTS certified wool batting.
 The organic cotton is sustainably grown, milled, and finished in a GOTS-certified facility without using any harsh chemicals in India and assembled in the USA.

 This full-length body pillow is designed for full-body support and provides good support between legs and arms during pregnancy.
 The medium density pillow is very comfortable to use without being too firm and will help alleviate the potential for shoulder and neck pain.

 This organic pregnancy pillow will provide a neutral spine position, allowing you to relax and restful good night sleep.
 Also, the wool is a natural thermoregulator and won’t make you too hot or cold at night.

-The manufacturer recommends periodically expose the body pillow to the sun to keep it refreshed and revitalize wool.
-In addition, the pillow is only wipe clean and separate; a washable pillowcase is available to purchase to protect the pillow from night sweat.
+The manufacturer recommends periodically exposing the body pillow to the sun to keep it refreshed and revitalize wool.
+In addition, the pillow is only wipe clean but a separate washable pillowcase is available to purchase to protect the pillow from night sweat.